gsbdarc/rf_bootcamp_2025/docs/day4.md

 * Are we using the Yens' resources effectively?
 * Does our problem have a common structure we can exploit?

+Let's look at an example script that addresses these points.
+We'll need two components: an **adapted** Python script, and a corresponding SLURM script.

 ### Parallel Processing with Slurm Job Arrays
 - Script: `extract_form_3_onefile_array.py`